cometbft/cometbft/docs/references/config/genesis.json.md

   order: 1
 ---
 # genesis.json
+It is **crucial** that all nodes in a network must have _exactly_ the same contents in their `genesis.json` file.

-On first start, the network parameters are read from the `genesis.json` file into a freshly created database.
+On first start, the network parameters are read from the `genesis.json` file.

-On subsequent starts, the `genesis.json` file is ignored.
-If you want to re-read the file, the CometBFT database has to be deleted.
-(Run `cometbft unsafe-reset-all --help` for more information.)
+On subsequent starts (node recovery), the `genesis.json` file is ignored.

 ### Example
 ```json